-How Can I Dispose of OTC and Prescription Patches and Pills?
+How Can I Dispose of Prescription Patches and Pills?

-From 10 a.m. - 2 p.m. on Oct.
-27, the Drug Enforcement Administration (DEA) law enforcement agencies across the U.S. will collect expired, unused pills and patches so they can be safely disposed.
+The U.S. Drug Enforcement Administration (DEA) hosts National Prescription Drug Take Back Day.
+Each April and October, certain law enforcement agencies across the U.S. will allow you to drop off expired and unused prescription pills and patches so they can be safely disposed.

-The agencies will only take OTC and prescription pills or patches.
-They cannot take needles, sharps or liquids.
-This includes liquid nebulizer medicine, epinephrine auto-injectors and inhalers.
+The agencies will only take pills, tablets, capsules, patches or other solid forms of prescription medicines.
+They cannot take needles, sharps, inhalers, liquids, or illegal drugs.
+This includes liquid nebulizer medicine and epinephrine auto-injectors.

 To dispose of epinephrine auto-injectors or needles, visit safeneedledisposal.org.
-You can search by state to find where you can take these for safe disposal.
+Search by state to find where you can take these for safe disposal.